CountVonGuetzli 8 months ago

 If anything, we could look at where A–C is nearly equal to A–B + B–C and find where such a thing has happened.
 I suppose it could happen for reasons other than lack of fiber: financially better peering agreements, etc?

-• bfelbo a day ago
+• bfelbo 8 months ago

 There’s very few and poor cables in the areas between Russia/Mongolia/India.